avidansternberg/project-blocklist/README.md

 ## Changelog

+### 2024/09/12

+Add `mein-mmo.de` to `scam`, `hate-and-junk` as well as `suspicious`, as they increasingly bash on Twitch streamer and thus demonstrably provide subjective reports instead of being objective, as one would expect from such sites.
+However, this has become the norm for German journalism, which has become a real piece of shit.
+Due to their continuous attempt to stir up hatred against those who do not support the current loud idiology, they are also to be classified as `neofascism`.

 ### 2024/08/06

 Add `neofascism.csv`.
 This list contains domain names, which spread hate and lies in a fascist manner.